-After all, going to the beach (and spotting our famous seals and sea lions) is one of the best things to do in La Jolla and a reason why many choose to base their San Diego vacations in my home town.
+After all, going to the beach (and spotting our famous seals and sea lions) is one of the best things to do in La Jolla and a reason why many choose to base their San Diego vacations in my hometown.

-La Jolla Shores Beach
+1. La Jolla Shores Beach

-La Jolla Shores Beach is a 1-mile long stretch of beach that sits just south of the Village (downtown La Jolla).
+La Jolla Shores Beach is a 1-mile-long stretch of beach that sits just south of the Village (downtown La Jolla).
 This beach is particularly great for families with small kids, surfers, and kayakers.

 It’s the only kayak launch spot in La Jolla, and its long, flat sandy shore makes for a pretty easy takeoff point for most water sports.
 You should plan to take a La Jolla kayak tour of our seven sea caves departing from here.
 If you’d like to learn how to take surfing lessons in La Jolla, this is the spot.
+And during the winter low tides, you can walk north on the beach, past Scripps Pier, to a neat group of La Jolla tide pools called Dike Rock.

 Fun fact: During the summer, La Jolla Shores beach is where the largest aggregation of leopard sharks in the world happens.
-You can also see stingrays (it’s wise to shuffle your feet when entering the ocean to scurry them away) and other rare sea life you wouldn’t see elsewhere depending on the season.
+You can also see stingrays (it’s wise to shuffle your feet when entering the ocean to scurry them away) and other rare sea life you wouldn’t see elsewhere, depending on the season.

-La Jolla Cove Beach
+2. La Jolla Cove Beach

 Why go: It’s one of the best La Jolla beaches because of easy entry into the ecological reserve for snorkeling and diving, a nice though small strip of sand for sunbathing (which can get crowded in good weather), and the La Jolla sea lions who call this stretch of beach home.

 La Jolla Cove is arguably what our little seaside town is known for.
-The Cove remains protected as part of the San Diego-La Jolla Underwater Park Ecological Reserve, meaning it’s home to an incredible variety of marine life and therefore popular with snorkelers, swimmers and scuba divers.
+The Cove remains protected as part of the San Diego-La Jolla Underwater Park Ecological Reserve, meaning it’s home to an incredible variety of marine life and, therefore, popular with snorkelers, swimmers, and scuba divers.

 The swells that roll in from the open ocean here can be relatively forceful along the edges of beautiful La Jolla Cove, so swimmers here are typically more experienced.
 The water temperature is also often a little colder than the average San Diego beach.
 Unlike other La Jolla beaches nearby, the dry sand area is very small at high tide.
 During low tides, however, some great La Jolla tide pools are revealed.